 In the case of a snake bite, email "snakebite" to firstname.lastname@example.org.
 Namibia's snakebite expert - Dr Buys - will respond immediately.

 Bibron's Stiletto Snake

-This is a dark brown to black snake with small dark beady eyes, an indistinctive neck and a blunt ending tail with a sharp tip.
+Bibron's Stiletto Snake is a dark brown to black snake with small dark beady eyes, an indistinctive neck and a blunt ending tail with a sharp tip.
 In certain regions this snake may have a cream white belly.
 When threatened, it will arch its neck and twitch around.
-Found through out most of Namibia, avoiding the true desert and the far south, however there are two records present from Luderitz.
+Found through out most of Namibia, avoiding the true desert and the far south, however there are some records from Lüderitz.

 Stiletto snakes are short-tempered and mainly active at night.
 They are often encountered after the rains.
 During the day they hide underneath rocks, rotting logs and in termite mounds.

 This snake has a unique set of fangs.
 It has a small gape and, unlike other venomous snakes whose fangs are vertically positioned, the Stiletto snake's fangs are positioned horizontally and pointing towards the back of the jaw.
 The fangs can move slightly, which enables the snake to extend a fang on each side of the mouth.
 Bites from this species are extremely common as many enthusiasts and herpetologist mistake them for harmless snakes.